igaloly/vue-preloaders/README.md

 # Important!
+**This repo is not under maintenance anymore.
+You may fork it and continue this journey.**

 in 2.0, nuxt module has been removed.
 The reason is that **you don't really need it**.
 Just use it as a vue plugin.

 # Vue Preloaders